Being a brand on TikTok is hard.

 Let's look at two extremely popular brands on TikTok.

-Duolingo (@duolingo), a language learning app, has become the quintessential brand on TikTok.
+Duolingo (@duolingo), a language learning app, has become the blueprint for how to run an unhinged brand on TikTok.
 They've amassed nearly 5 million followers and 94 million likes as of August 2022 and are a talking point in every discussion about TikTok strategy for brands.

 Speaking of which, Duolingo's strategy mainly hinges on Duo the Owl, their brand mascot, who makes jokes, jumps on trends, and is, in general, especially relatable to Gen-Z viewers.